jaakkotuokkola/MNIST-CNN-interactive-demo/README.md

 The file train_mnist.py trains a convolutional neural network on the MNIST handwritten digit dataset.
-The app allows you to draw a digit and tasks the neural network with recognizing it.
-This is a classic machine learning problem, with roots dating back to the 1980s and 1990s.
-It has long served as a benchmark for evaluating image classification algorithms and neural networks.
+The app allows you to draw a digit and has the neural network attempt to recognize it.
+This is a classic machine learning task for convolutional neural networks and has long served as a benchmark for evaluating image classification algorithms and neural network architectures.

 1. Create a virtual environment and install dependencies: